Ultharas/PythonWrappers/README.md

 # PythonWrappers
-Library wrappers for work with database, requests, excel etc.
+Library wrappers to work with database, requests, excel etc.